jmhuer/jmhuer.github.io/mini_book/docs/independent/thermal.md

 ## Introduction
 ---

-There are various popular dataset but for costume objects one has to take images and manually label the example as shown in the image below
+There are many popular dataset for computer vision, but for custom objects one might be required to collect and label data manually.
+For example, see below:

 <img src="../../../../images/labelex.gif" width="80%" align="center"/>

 <br>

-This technique can be applied two ways:
+In this post I propose a new method that can be applied in two ways:
-- To speed up data collection process to train supervised computer vision models
+- To speed up objects labeling process to train supervised computer vision models
-- To be used for object localization in combination with a classification model, to achieve segmentation or object detection task
+- For object localization in combination with a classification model, for a hybrid object detection approach.
+This can be useful in certain cases were you have a fixed camera, for example: refrigerator cameras, parking lot cameras, security cameras, etc.

-This technique can only be used in specific use cases where objects of interest have a noticeable temperature difference.
+We have some requirements for when this method can be used.
+Primarily, we require a specific setting where the objects of interest have a noticeable temperature difference.
 Such as:
 - Living things
 - Stove top cooking, ovens, or cooking in general
 - Items that can be cooled before collecting data